 From your smartphone to the seemingly innocuous cutting board.

-According to an extensive study conducted by Dr. Chuck Gerba, a professor of microbiology at the University of Arizona, the toilet is reasonable safe (1).
+According to an extensive study conducted by Dr. Chuck Gerba, a professor of microbiology at the University of Arizona, the toilet is reasonably safe (1).
 At least compared to your average cutting board, which boasts about 200 times more faecal bacteria than a toilet seat due to its frequent contact with raw meat products.

 A kitchen sponge or dishcloth will also be significantly dirtier than your toilet, even if it comes across as visibly clean.
 As Gerba points out, sponges are the most dangerous, as they are 200,000 times dirtier than a toilet seat.
 Meanwhile, a dishcloth is 20,000 times dirtier.